|

 See also Armament page

-The Russian Air Force has currently received its first batch of upgraded
+The Russian Air Force received its first batch of upgraded

 fire control system including the improved